 A small hut was built to provide cool shades and offers a roof from sunshine and rains – is a silent witness to this noble innovation that continually nurturing the fragile young minds in the village of Calao.

-The area is also filled with printed materias inside the hut.
+The area is also filled with printed materials inside the hut.

 The five reading stations consisted of the following: Station 1 is made of printed words, Station 2 provides The Marungko Approach and Family Words, Station 3 provides the Consonant Blends, Station 4, Phrases, Station 5 Sentences and Short Paragraphs/Stories.

-At a glance, the whimsical splash of pink superimposes the sorroundings from the resort, to the comfort room nearby and the Grade 3 classroom – a color that evoke the femine character of the advocate as a charming Master Teacher 2.
+At a glance, the whimsical splash of pink superimposes the surroundings from the resort to the comfort room nearby and the Grade 3 classroom – a color that evokes the feminine character of the advocate as a charming Master Teacher 2.

 The philosophy behind in this resort is straightforward: to make education in Calao Elementary School entertaining and making entertainment educational.